The 9x18 (9mm Makarov)

 Illustration courtesy of Hornady Mfg.
 Co.

-The 9mm Makarov pistol and 9x18 cartridge were adopted as the service standard by the Union of Soviet Socialist Republics after WW II, and almost all of the other Communist nations quickly followed suit, including China.
-In the Soviet Union it served the various branches of the military, the KGB, the police, and all other government agencies.
+Like the .380 ACP, to which it is visually and ballistically very similar, the 9mm Makarov pistol and 9x18mm cartridge were adopted as the service standard by the Union of Soviet Socialist Republics after WW II and almost all of the other Communist nations quickly followed suit, including China.
+In the Soviet Union it served the various branches of the military, the KGB, the police and all other government agencies.
 "Standard" meant just that in the USSR.

 The Federal Classic factory load for the 9mm Makarov gives a 90 grain Hi-Shok JHP bullet 990 fps from a 3.75" barrel, with 195 ft. lbs. of muzzle energy.
 The mid-range trajectory of this load is 1.2" over 50 yards.